 Selecting any of these options will adjust the percentage chances of common, uncommon, and rare rewards dropping from that specific Relic at the end of a Void Fissure mission.
 The odds of the three common rewards dropping will diminish while the odds of uncommon and rare items increase.
 The higher the grade you make your Relic (Radiant being the highest) the more dramatically the odds shift.

 It’s not free, however.
 Upgrading Relics requires yet another of Warframe’s unique resources: Void Traces.

-They pop up from time to time as Alert rewards but the main method of earning Traces is by playing out Void Fissures.
+They pop up from time to time as Alert rewards but the main method of earning Traces is by playing completing Void Fissures.
 A random number of Traces will be credited to you at the end of a successful Relic run.
-You’ll also get a bonus of one Trace for every person on your team that selects your Relic prize at the end of the mission.
+You’ll also get one bonus Trace for every teammate that selects your Relic prize at the end of the mission.

 If you’re low on Traces, however, there’s a useful trick to earning more without burning through your Relics.
 Simply select a Void Fissure mission but instead of choosing which Relic to bring along select “Play Without Relic.”
-In this way you’ll still earn Void Traces at the end of the mission but you won’t need to waste an unrefined Void Relic just to earn the stuff.
-The downside is that you won’t be able to select a Relic reward at the end, of course.
+In this way you’ll still earn Void Traces at the end of the mission but you won’t waste an unrefined Void Relic just to earn the stuff.
+The downside is that you won’t get to select a Relic reward at the end, of course.